Waveform stability of black hole ringdown with stochastic horizon structure: Conclusion and discussion

 Furthermore, the framework proposed in this work offers a new perspective on the search for GW echoes.
 The geometric structures induced by the stochastic potential can be viewed as diffuse scattering centers.
 Unlike the specular reflection expected from a perfectly reflective surface, the random phase delays generated by these fluctuations lead to severe decoherence of echo signals during multiple round trips in the cavity.
 This suggests that for rough or structured horizons, the coherent echo trains may be smeared into indistinguishable broadband noise, potentially explaining the null results in current echo searches within LIGO/Virgo data.
 This highlights the necessity of incorporating phase coherence loss into future waveform templates for exotic compact objects.

 Looking ahead, a natural extension of this work is to incorporate rotation, where the interplay between the correlation scale of the horizon geometry and the ergoregion instability may introduce novel dynamical features.
+This is especially meaningful for high-spin and near-extremal Kerr backgrounds.
 Additionally, mapping specific coherent microstate geometries directly to the statistical parameters $(\epsilon, L_c)$ of our effective model would facilitate more precise constraints on quantum gravity theories using future high-precision GW data.